Here is the current list of confirmed IELTS Speaking 2021 topics (January – April) with model answers.

 - Are there any farms near where you live?

 No, non at all.
 Like I mentioned earlier, I’m a typical city boy.
-The nearest farm to my house is a fair drive away that I wouldn’t be willing to make.
-If there are any, then I haven’t discovered them yet.
+The nearest farm I know of is a fair drive away, although, if there are any nearby, I haven’t discovered them yet.

 - When you were younger, did you want to be a farmer?
 Why / why not?